sqlpad/sqlpad/docs/configuration.md

 # Valid values are `filesystem` (default), `database`, `redis`, `memory`
 # `filesystem` uses files in the sessions directory under SQLPAD_DB_PATH
 # `memory` may be used for single sqlpad instances, and works well for no-auth setups
-# `redis` offers best performance and is most commonly used
+# `redis` offers best performance and is most commonly used.
+SQLPAD_REDIS_URI must also be set.
 # `database` will use whatever backend database is used (or SQLite if SQLPAD_DB_PATH is set)
 SQLPAD_SESSION_STORE = "filesystem"